-This occurs because many of these babies receive too much sugar via the placenta, because their mothers have high blood sugar levels.
-The baby's pancreas senses the high sugar levels and it produces more insulin in an attempt to use up all the extra sugar.
-That extra sugar is converted to fat, making a large baby.
+Because their mothers have high blood sugar levels, they get too much sugar through the placenta.
+The baby's pancreas senses it and makes more insulin to use it up.
+That extra sugar gets converted to fat, making a large baby.

-Sometimes, the baby becomes too large to be delivered vaginally, and a cesarean delivery becomes necessary.
-Your doctor will closely monitor your baby's size and plan for the safest mode of delivery.
+Some babies are too big to be delivered vaginally, and you'll need a cesarean delivery or c-section.
+Your doctor will keep an eye on your baby's size so you can plan for the safest way to give birth.

-If you take insulin to control your diabetes, your health care provider can tell you how to adjust your medication.
-Generally, your body will require more insulin during pregnancy, especially during the last three months.
+If you use insulin to control your diabetes, your doctor can tell you how to adjust your dose.
+Your body will probably need more while you're pregnant, especially during the last 3 months.